This campaign has ended.

 Congress is in its final stage of discussions around the 2018 Farm Bill.
 Representatives from both the House and the Senate will be meeting to combine their versions of the legislation into the final bill.
 This is a crucial moment.
 Everything that this committee decides on will be in effect for the next four years.
 This is our last chance to make sure members of Congress prioritize people and the planet.

 The House version of the Farm Bill was extremely unpopular and so partisan that it did not get a single Democratic vote.
 The Senate version, on the other hand, was overwhelmingly bipartisan and passed 86-11.
-We need a strong show of force right now to make sure the Senate bill is the final version of the Farm Bill.
-Contact your Senators now:
+We asked our supporters to email their Representatives and Senators.

 Dear [Name of Congressperson],